South Penrith: Education

 There are three primary schools in the area: the government-run Penrith South Public School, York Public School and the Catholic-run Mary Mackillop Primary School.
 The local high school is the government-run Jamison High School, home of the Jamison Highlanders.
 Winners of the Panther Trophy 2005.
 A new school was introduced in 2024, called St. Among, but did not get enough registrations and so quickly shut down.

 People

 Demographics

 The recorded population of South Penrith in the 2021 census was 12,005.
 The median age of people in the suburb was 37, slightly younger than the national average of 38.
 The majority of houses in the area are detached (92.1%) and more were being paid off (36.8%) rather than owned outright (31.1%) or rented (30.2%).
 The median personal income ($828 per week) was slightly higher than the national average ($805).

 Governance

-At a local government level, South Penrith is part of the south ward of Penrith City Council, represented by Jim Aitken, Mark Davies, Karen McKeown, Kathryn Presdee and Joshua Hoole.
+At a local government level, South Penrith is part of the south ward of Penrith City Council, represented by Hollie Mclean, Kirstie Boerst, Vanessa Pollak, Sue Day and Faithe Skinner.
 The current mayor is John Thain.
-At the state level, it is part of the Electoral district of Penrith, represented by Liberal MP Stuart Ayres.
+At the state level, it is part of the Electoral district of Penrith, represented by Labor MP Karen McKeown.
 Federally, it is part of the Division of Lindsay, represented by Liberal MP Melissa McIntosh.